ENCCS/qas2025/content/day2.md

 In this session you will be learning how to execute quantum circuits on actual hardware with IQM’s cloud-accessible Resonance platform.
 You will not only run your first experiments but also acquire tips and tricks on how to get the most out of the hardware.

-## Developing Quantum Algorithms with qrisp—the Next Generation of Quantum Algorithm Development
+## Developing quantum algorithms with qrisp—the next generation of quantum algorithm development
 **Speaker:** Stefan Seegerer (IQM)
 **Time:** 13:00-14:00

 This hands-on session introduces qrisp’s high-level, Pythonic workflow that converts mathematical intent directly into resource-optimized quantum circuits.
 Participants will prototype variational and fault-tolerant routines, run it on simulators and real hardware and experience first hand how qrisp empowers you to develop novel quantum algorithms.

-## Coffee Break
+## Coffee break
 **Time:** 15:00-15:30

-## tutorial, simulation (Laura)
+## Tutorial, simulation (Laura)
 **Speaker:** Laura (Tutorial, simulation)
 **Time:** 15:30-16:30

 Interactive tutorial on implementing quantum gates, circuits and algorithms using Qiskit simulation.
 This comprehensive session provides hands-on experience with quantum programming, covering circuit construction, simulation, and algorithm implementation using IBM's quantum development framework.

-## interactive tutorial: Execution of simple optimization examples with QAOA (simulation)
+## Interactive tutorial: Execution of simple optimization examples with QAOA (simulation)
 **Speaker:** Franz (Hands-on)
 **Time:** 16:30-17:30